forcepusher/forcepusher/README.md

 Repeatedly tap on your phone's text predictions - this is the current state of "AI".
 Now with proper expectations you're ready to start building.

 Oh, BTW.
-Stop using cloud services, start with your own local LMStudio/ComfyUI machine.
-Save monies.
+Stop feeding your money to cloud services, start with your own local LMStudio/ComfyUI machine.
-All you need is 16GB VRAM GPU and 32GB RAM to start, and CPU doesn't matter. it's really that cheap.
+All you need is 16GB VRAM GPU and 32GB RAM to start, CPU doesn't matter.
+It's really that cheap.
 3 weeks of setup suffering and you're ready for a true AI future, it'll pay off in less than a year.
 Our videocards now can not only run games, but write somewhat useful code.
 That's pretty cool right?